Detailed Correspondence

 Before the effective filing dates of the claimed invention, it would have been obvious to a person having ordinary skill in the art to have adopted the plasma source assembly 300 of ‘626, as the plasma generator for each reaction space of ‘036 (the limitation of 1B), for its suitability for ALD process with predictable results.
 The selection of something based on its known suitability for its intended use has been held to support a prima facie case of obviousness.
 MPEP 2144.07.

 Applicants previously argue ‘036 use vertical risers 163 to divide the reaction spaces 170-200 and that the amended claim 1 requires division into process regions using only the third purge gas.
-The examiner disagrees that claim 1 require “only” the third purge gas as divider, as claim 1 never recites exclusion of additional component such as dividing wall.
+The examiner disagrees that claim 1 require “only” (or exclusively) the third purge gas as divider, as claim 1 never recites exclusion of additional component such as dividing wall.
 Furthermore, the purge gas from opening 160 through openings 162 read into the “the third gas injection unit injects the third purge gas into the third region to divide the process space into the first region and the second region“.

 Omitting dividing wall is merely an omission of parts.